LUCIT-Systems-and-Development/unicorn-binance-websocket-api/README.md

 # UNICORN Binance WebSocket API
-A python API to use the Binance Websocket API in a easy, fast, flexible, robust and fully-featured way.
+A python API to use the Binance Websocket API`s in a easy, fast, flexible, robust and fully-featured way.

 ### Create a multiplex websocket connection to Binance with just 3 lines of code:
 ```